neektza/nikicajokic.me/_posts/2014-10-17-eventmachine_internals_and_the_reactor_pattern.md

   end
 {% endhighlight %}

-Looking at the ```run``` method, we can see that all it does is open a loopbreaker (purpose of which we'll explain a bit later) and start an infinite loop which in each iteration:
+Looking at the ```run``` method, we can see that all it does is open a loopbreaker (purpose of which we'll explain later) and start an infinite loop which in each iteration:

 1. ```run_timers``` --> runs the registered ```@timers``` when a specified point in time has been reached,
-2. ```crank_selectables``` --> checks the read/write state of ```@selectables``` (IO objects) and performs IO operations on them if they're ready and
+2. ```crank_selectables``` --> checks the read/write state of ```@selectables``` (IO objects) and performs IO operations on them if they're ready, and
 3. ```run_heartbeats``` --> checks if all selectables are alive (by invoking a heartbeat method on a selectable).

-Finally, some cleanup is done after the Reactor is finished running (usually done when the process is terminated).
+Finally, the cleanup is done after the Reactor is finished running (usually done when the process is terminated).

-Apart from initialization and the loop itself, the following three methods called in each iteration of the loop are the foundation of eventmachine.
+Apart from the initialization and the loop itself, the following three methods called in each iteration of the loop are the foundation of EventMachine.

 {% highlight ruby %}
   module EventMachine